About Myopia

 Global impact on humanity

-By 2050, it is predicted that myopia will affect 1 in 2 people, or 5 billion globally.
-Almost 1 billion will have high myopia, and myopia will become a leading cause of permanent blindness¹.
+By 2050, the predicted explosion of this degenerative condition will affect 1 in 2 people, or 5 billion globally.
+Almost 1 billion will have high myopia, becoming the world’s leading cause of permanent blindness¹.

 Infographic Source: International Myopia Institute, myopiainstitute.org/myopia/